-Basic Precautions for Transporting a Safe and Healthy Horse on Short
+Basic Precautions for Transporting a Safe and Healthy Horse on Short or Long Trips

 Each time a horse enters a trailer he is at risk.
 He may receive minor bumps and bruises just from being loaded onto the trailer.
 He may injure himself during the trip because he becomes frightened or loses balance.
 Illness or a trailer accident can create a life threatening situation.

 Anytime the horse is loaded into a trailer, whether for a short or long trip, these fundamental measures should be taken:

 TRAINING.
 The best defense against injury and illness is good training.
 Train your horse to load calmly and to accept the trailer as non-threatening.
 Forceful training will only teach your horse that the trailer is a bad thing and he will never be able to completely trust it.

 MAKE SURE YOUR TRAILER IS SAFE.
 Once your horse has been trained to trust you and the trailer, don't let him down.
 Only use the proper hitch, make sure your brakes and lights are working and that they conform to legal safety standards.
 Check the trailer floor and frame.
 Check for sharp edges and potential hazards inside and out.